openmrs/openmrs-contrib-ansible-docker-compose/README.md

   for your application.
 All files required by your application, including `docker-compose.yaml` file will live there.
   - Create a pull request and notify the infrastructure team (telegram or talk).
   Let us know which DNS name you'd like to use.
+  Let us know if you prefer to have newer images deployed automatically from a Bamboo build or when pushed to dockerhub.
   - Infrastructure team will merge the pull request, add passwords and secrets, configure deployment of newer versions of the image, and deploy this docker-compose app to a server.